warleon/crossCompile/README.md

 # Cross Compilation Template

-depends on mingw-w64 beign installed on the system
+depends on mingw-w64 being installed on the system
 ```
 sudo pacman -S mingw-w64
 ```